 Have a Look

-If you would like to check out these new carpets, the best way to see them is in person by visiting your local carpet retailer, or you can have a look on Mohawk’s website (although it’s a bit more difficult to appreciate the colors online).
+If you would like to check out these new carpets, the best way to see them is in person by visiting your local carpet retailer, or you can have a look at Mohawk’s website (although it’s a bit more difficult to appreciate the colors online).